 Vulnerability Assessment

-In our pursuit of safeguarding Prince William County's vital assets, our Vulnerability Assessment employed a thorough process to determine risk.
+In our pursuit of safeguarding the county’s vital assets, our Vulnerability Assessment employed a thorough process to determine risk.
 This process encompassed the evaluation of exposure, sensitivity, and adaptive capacity for each asset category and each natural hazard.
 Here is a brief description of what each of these measures entails:

 Exposure quantifies whether an asset is affected by a climate hazard, and if so, the degree of impact